 We have two primary school initiatives and five for post primary schools.
-Our primary school programme is called Time to Read & Time to Count and post primary programmes are Skills @ Work, Mentoring, Management Excellence for Principals,Management Excellence for Teachers and STEM- Seeing is Believing
+Our primary school programme is called Time to Read & Time to Count and post primary programmes are World of Work, Mentoring, Management Excellence for Principals,Management Excellence for Teachers and STEM- Seeing is Believing

-Once a school is matched with a local company, a dedicate programme coordinator works with both parties to ensure an efficient and impactful programme.
+Once a school is matched with a local company, a dedicated programme coordinator works with both parties to ensure an efficient and impactful programme.

 Visit Business Action on Education for more detailed information.